manuparra/espsrc-fluxcd/README.md

 This repository contains several of the espSRC test services under the management of FluxCD.

-- Jupyter Hube CD
+- Jupyter Hubs with Continuous integration:
-  - Jupyter IAA - LDAP
+  - Jupyter Hub IAA - LDAP
   - Jupyter Hub ESCAPE
   - Jupyter Hub for IAA Schools